How to Prepare a COP

 3. Define what type of report you will create and the reporting period

 - Part of a sustainability or corporate social responsibility report

 - A Basic COP Template which is available for those new to reporting that may not already publish formal report.

-- An express COP will soon be available for small and medium-sized enterprises, click here for more information.
+- An express COP is available for small and medium-sized enterprises, click here for more information.